-Air conditioners, refrigerators and freezers rely on the circulation of a refrigerant--a chemical that can efficiently remove heat from the surroundings as it repeatedly cycles between the liquid and gaseous states.
-R22 refrigerant belongs to a class of chemicals called hydrochlorofluorocarbons that are being phased out because of their ozone-depleting effects.
+Air conditioners, refrigerators, and freezers rely on the circulation of a refrigerant — a chemical that can efficiently remove heat from the surroundings as it repeatedly cycles between the liquid and gaseous states.
+R22 refrigerant belongs to a class of chemicals called hydrochlorofluorocarbons that have been phased out for new air conditioning and refrigeration equipment because of their ozone-depleting effects.
 R134a refrigerant is an alternative that contains no chlorine and hence no ozone depletion potential.
 It's a greenhouse gas, though, and it doesn't work as well as R22.

 R22 Is an HCFC, While R134a Is an HFC

 Like R12, which is the original ozone-depleting refrigerant, R22 is marketed under the brand name Freon, and it's one of the earliest CFC alternatives.
 Its chemical name is chlorodifluoromethane, and while it isn't technically one of the CFCs banned by the Montreal Protocol, it belongs to a closely related class known as hydrochloroflurocarbons (HCFCs).
-These refrigerants also contain chlorine that can potentially find its way into the upper atmosphere.
-HCFCs like R22 are being phased out of production and will be all but illegal in 2020.
+These types of refrigerants also contain chlorine that can potentially find its way into the upper atmosphere.
+Effective January 1, 2020, production and import of HCFCs like R22 were phased out.

 R134a belongs to another class of CFC alternatives, called hydrofluorocarbons (HFCs), that don't contain chlorine.
 Its chemical name is tetrafluoroethane.
 It isn't the only CFC alternative on the market, and it isn't the best.
-HFCs may not be ozone depleting gases, but they contribute to global warming, and R134a has more global warming potential than other HFCs, such as R152a.
-This fact has led the European Union to ban R-134a from use in new vehicles.
-The ban became effective in 2011.
+HFCs may not be ozone-depleting gases, but they contribute to global warming, and R134a has more global warming potential than other HFCs, such as R152a.
+This fact led the European Union to ban R-134a from use in new motor vehicles, effective in 2011.